The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 Exposure Time and ISO:

 Now let’s calculate the exposure.
 If you are using one big long exposure and you’re not combining a bunch of 30 second exposures, take one 30 second exposure at ISO 1600.
-If it looks good, just take that 30 seconds and multiply it by 16.
-If you are using ISO 3200, multiply the shutter speed you used by 32, and so on.
-The number you get after multiplying the shutter speed you used by the iso you used will tell you the shutter speed (in seconds) you will need to use when shooting at ISO 100.
+If it looks well exposed, just take that 30 seconds and multiply it by 16.
+If you are using ISO 3200, multiply the shutter speed you used by 32 instead.
+The number you get after multiplying the shutter speed you used for the test shot by the ISO you used for the test shot will tell you the shutter speed (in seconds) you will need to use when shooting at ISO 100, which is probably what you want to use when taking the actual shot.
 Using ISO 200 should be fine when using that same exposure time too, it will be a little brighter.

 If you are taking a bunch of 30 second exposures and then combining them on the computer, you don’t need to do this because all of your frames are going to be 30 seconds.